Interested in Cholla Buds?

-After soaked in water for 24 hours, cholla buds have a mushroomy consistency and a mild, asparagus-like taste.
+After soaked in water for 24 hours, cholla buds have a mushroomy, slightly grainy consistency and a mild, asparagus-like taste.
 Use whole in soups, chopped for stir-frys and in other savory dishes.
 You don’t need many buds; three to four per person is enough to add flavor, variety and nutrition to any meal.

 Our favorite way to use them is added to sautéed greens cooked in butter and olive oil.